ettoreciarcia/personal-website-hugo/content/posts/09-dns-in-kubernetes.md

 It works!

-However, we know that pods are ephemeral units within a Kubernetes cluster.
+However, we know that pods are **ephemeral units** within a Kubernetes cluster.
 Trying to reach a pod directly using its IP address is not a good idea.
-Pods are like the stairs of Hogwarts; they like to change.
+Pods are like the stairs of Hogwarts, they like to change.

 The most deterministic way to reach a pod is through the Service resource that exposes it.
 So, let's try to reach the Secco pod through the previously created service.